bgtti/react-express-registration-template/README.md

 # Code and organization

-This is a small project, with a very straight-forward folder structure.
+This is a small project, with a standard folder structure.

 ## Server.js

 Is the entry point of the app.
-It contains the setup of the application, the middleware functions, and the routes.
+It contains the database connection, and starts the server with the imported app configuration.

-## Passport-config.js
+## config

-Contains the configuration for the 'passport' extension, which handles user authorization.
+App.js contains the main app configurations.

-## Views
+Passport-config.js contains the configuration for the 'passport' extension, which handles user authorization.

-The views directory contains the ejs templates used for the UI.
+## middleware
-The homepage is in the index.ejs file, while other pages are in the files with their respective names.
+Contains authentication middleware functions used in the routes to check whether a user is authenticated or not.

-It also contains a folder names `partials` with the header and footer templates, which surround the other pages.
+## models

-The css files are imported in header.ejs.
+Contains the User schema db model.

-## Public
+## public

 The `public` directory contains the following folders: